asmuth/clip/fnordmetric-doc/src/classic_index.md

     FnordMetric.standalone

 This defines a FnordMetric namespace "myapp".
 You can think of the namespace as the whole dashboard as you will probably use only one namespace.
-Namespaces can be used to seperate users if you are deploying FnordMetric as a white-label solution to your customers.
+Namespaces can be used to separate users if you are deploying FnordMetric as a white-label solution to your customers.

 Everything that is inside the block passed to `FnordMetric#myapp` is your custom configuration.
 This is where all DSL statements go.

-In this case we created one timeseries chart on the dashboard "Sales" that will display the number of sales_per_minute and auto-refresh every second.
+In this case we created one timeseries chart on the dashboard "Sales" that will display the number of `sales\_per\_minute` and auto-refresh every second.

 You should now be able to start the dashboard on http://localhost:4242/ (default) by running:

     $ ruby my_fnordmetric.rb

 Now we can start sending data to FnordMetric.
-In FnordMetric, a piecce of input data is called "event".
-An event is a JSON object (a arbitrary hashmap).
-The canonical way to submit events is the HTTP API, this will report a single sale:
+In FnordMetric, a piece of input data is called "event".
+An event is a JSON object (an arbitrary hashmap).
+The canonical way to submit events is the HTTP API.
+This will report a single sale:

     curl -X POST -d '{ "_type": "_incr", "value": 1, "gauge": "sales_per_minute" }' http://localhost:4242/events

 There are various other ways to submit events to FnordMetric (more information in [Sending Data](/documentation/classic_sending_data)).

-The "_incr" event we use is a special predefined event that creates a gauge (if it doesn't exist already) and increments it.
+The "_incr" event we use is a special predefined event that creates a gauge (if it doesn't already exist) and increments it.
 (You can also define custom events, more about that in [Events and Gauges](/documentation/classic_event_handlers)).

 A "gauge" in FnordMetric is basically a bucket that stores a numerical value.
 It has has two
 dimensions: time and value.
-Each gauge is identified by a uniqe key (here: "sales_per_minute").
+Each gauge is identified by a uniqe key (here: "sales\_per\_minute").

 The value of a gauge is periodically aggregated and persisted into redis.
-Since we didn't explicitly define the aggregation interval (`flush_interval`) the default of 10s will be used for our sales_per_minute gauge.
+Since we didn't explicitly define the aggregation interval (`flush\_interval`) the default of 10s will be used for our `sales\_per\_minute` gauge.

 Gauges can be used in different modes: They can act as simple counters with an increment and a decrement operation, but you can also use them to record the mean / average or the max/min